Depression. Causes, symptoms, treatment of the disease

 11. Lifelessness and dullness of the surrounding world;

-12. Darkened perception of reality (everything is as if “in a veil”);
+12. Darkened perception of reality (everything seems to be “in a veil”);

 13. Emotional discomfort against the background of the listed symptoms.

-The patient feels like an "observer", not taking part in life.
-Often he cannot adequately assess time and space, therefore he experiences increased anxiety.
-In addition, the patient may experience a decrease intellectual abilities, a feeling of insignificance and helplessness.
-A person experiences emotional indifference to close and surrounding people.
+The patient feels like an “observer”, not taking part in life.
+Often he cannot adequately assess time and space, and therefore experiences increased anxiety.
+In addition, the patient may experience a decrease intellectual abilities, a feeling of one’s own insignificance and helplessness.
+A person experiences emotional indifference to loved ones and people around him.

 Traditional treatment

-Therapy should begin with conducting a study and establishing the factors that caused the pathology.
-The doctor needs to explain to the patient information about the nature of the disease and methods of dealing with it.
+Therapy should begin with research and identification of the factors that caused the pathology.
+The doctor needs to explain to the patient information about the nature of the disease and methods of combating it.

-The motivational suggestion technique and auto-training sessions will help to weaken the intensity of the manifestation of the depersonalization syndrome.
+The motivator technique of suggestion and auto-training sessions will help reduce the intensity of the manifestation of depersonalization syndrome.

-These methods are aimed at ensuring that a person, in the event of seizures, can switch his attention to the world around him.
+These methods are aimed at ensuring that a person, when attacks occur, can switch his attention to the world around him.

 • Antioxidants;